WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Syllabus.md

 portion that your written portion is not your work).
 However, our experience is that the oral portion generally improves ones grade.

-The final exam is scheduled for Thursday 15 December at 10:30am.
+The final exam is scheduled for Tuesday 12 December 2023 at 10:30am.

 ### Attendance and Make-up Policy